Strategic Issues in Employing and Deploying Damages Experts

 An early issue that often arises is whether to seek (or oppose) bifurcation of liability and damages.

 The tribunal can play an important role by placing issues regarding damages and experts on the agenda for the first procedural conference so the parties are prepared to discuss tentative procedures for addressing expert evidence on damages.
 Of course, in most instances, the parties cannot be expected to have fully developed their damages cases at that early stage and may not be ready to take positions on the relevant procedural issues regarding the presentation of expert evidence.
-Indeed, in many instances the parties will not yet have engaged damages experts at that stage.
+Indeed, in many instances the parties will not yet have engaged damages experts.
 That can frequently be the case for the claimant, and it is even more often the case for the respondent.

 However, if the tribunal begins the discussion early, it can encourage the parties to begin planning and considering options.
 In some cases, tribunals recognise the difficulties in committing to procedures regarding the presentation of expert evidence on damages at the outset and schedule procedural conferences at various stages in the timetable to revisit these issues as the parties develop their respective cases on damages further.

-One issue that may arise when the parties and tribunal discuss the procedural timetable is whether the expert reports should be submitted with the parties’ legal and factual submissions, as is often the case in international arbitration, or whether expert reports should be submitted at a later stage, either simultaneously or consecutively, whether in one round or two.
+One issue that may arise when the parties and tribunal discuss the procedural timetable is whether the expert reports should be submitted with the parties’ legal and factual submissions, as is often the case in international arbitration, or at a later stage, either simultaneously or consecutively, whether in one round or two.
 Although there are pros and cons to different approaches, which may be influenced in part by differing views as to the role of the expert, it is often true that the parties and their counsel work closely with the experts they appoint to develop their cases, including on damages, and in many arbitrations it would not be possible or effective for parties to present their memorials without the support of accompanying expert damages reports.

 Some tribunals propose – and occasionally even impose – off-the-shelf rules regarding the presentation of expert evidence.
 This can raise significant concerns among parties if the rules are not sufficiently flexible for proper application to the nuances of the case at issue.
 Although these rules may have worked in other cases, they may not be appropriate in others.